Pyruvate Kinase Deficiency In Maine Coon Cats

 This sample is then analyzed and will reveal if your cat carries one copy or two copies of the gene responsible for pyruvate kinase deficiency (source 1,2).

-Pyruvate kinase deficiency is a complicated disorder that can result in a variety of symptoms.
+Pyruvate kinase deficiency is a complicated disorder resulting in various symptoms.

 Cats can also experience varying levels of severity of PKdef; some only have mild anemia, while others can have severe anemia.